WHAT INCOTERMS YIELD?

 SHOULD I INCLUDE IN THE INVOICE?

-Each individual acronym encoded in Incoterms® clearly defines which Incoterms® yield to use and who should bear the costs and responsibilities for each part of transportation, customs costs on departure and arrival, and insurance costs.
-An important (often overlooked) part is the indication, after the abbreviation, of the specific name of the geographical location, border or port/airport to which the abbreviation refers.
+Each individual acronym encoded in Incoterms® clearly defines which Incoterms® rendering to use and who should bear the costs and responsibilities for each part of transportation, customs costs on departure and arrival, and insurance costs.
+An important (often overlooked) part is the indication, after the acronym, of the specific name of the geographical location, border, or port/airport to which the acronym refers.

-Which Incoterms® yield to use and where can I find them?
-The Incoterms® terms were ratified by the International Chamber of Commerce (ICC) and originally published in English with authorized translations into 31 other languages by the various national chambers of commerce.
+Which Incoterms® rendering to use and where can I find them?
+Incoterms® terms were ratified by the International Chamber of Commerce (ICC) and originally published in English with authorized translations into 31 other languages by the various national chambers of commerce.

 The agreement was last revised in 2020, hence the current correct name of INCOTERMS® 2020.